joannakl/cs102/labs/lab12.markdown

 This lab will give you some practice in submitting the types of problems you will be working on for project 5.

+The implementation is up to you.
+You need to decide which data structures to use and how to approach the problem.
+Your solution can use any of the library classes you want to use.

+The name for the class that contains `main()` function should be `Main`.
+There should NOT be any package names in the submitted files.
+The program should read all the input from the _standard input_ stream, and write all the output to the _standard output_ stream.

+The submission link is available on Gradescope.
+You will see if you passed or failed tests.
+But you will NOT see what the tests are, so make sure to come up with tests on your own.

 ### Problem Statement